National Broadcasting Corporation of Papua New Guinea

 The National Broadcasting Corporation of Papua New Guinea (NBC PNG) is Papua New Guinea's state owned broadcaster.
-Its head office is in Boroko, Port Moresby, and has approximately 20 locations around the country.
-It operates two national radio stations – NBC Radio (90.7 FM) and Tribe 92FM (92.3FM) – and one television station NBC TV (formerly Kundu 2 and National Television Service).
+Its head office is located along Sir Hubert Murray Highway, 5 Mile, Port Moresby, and has 22 Provincial Radio Stations around the country.
+It operates two National Radio Stations – NBC Radio (90.7 FM) which also broadcasts on the AM Frequency 585 MHz with Tribe 92FM (92.3FM) – and one television station NBC TV (formerly Kundu 2 and National Television Service).

-NBC was established under the Broadcasting Commission Act (authority of Parliament) on 1 December 1973 and was known as National Broadcasting Commission, until 1994 when it took the present name.
+NBC was established under the Broadcasting Commission Act (Authority of Parliament) on 1 December 1973 and was known as National Broadcasting Commission, until 1994 when it took the present name.

 NBC Radio

-NBC Radio is the radio division of NBC PNG.
+NBC Radio is the Radio Programs Division of NBC PNG.

 Main station

 The main station broadcasts on frequency 90.7 FM and 585 MW on AM band.

 Weekday Programming (Main)

 Tribe 92FM

 Tribe 92FM is the NBC's younger arm of radio that hosts music and talk for a younger audience.
 It broadcasts on frequency 92.3 FM to parts of Papua New Guinea.